 Apart from that, it is important to note that today we have increasingly more stringent requirements.
 The sheer amount of paperwork that goes into the treatment of even a single patient is mind-boggling.
 This additional work is often divided among the nurses, staff workers, personal attendants, and doctors who treat the patients on an everyday basis.

 Here, voice recognition technology is finally able to make its mark.
 It is an extremely convenient method of transcribing notes, denoting the different stages of a patient’s treatment program.

 This way, doctors and nurses can easily cut down their excess workload to a considerable extent.
 Just by dictating their notes instead of jotting them down for their clerical staff to interpret and file away.
 On the contrary, they will be free to do what they are supposed to do.
 That is, spend more time taking care of their patients.

 Here, it is very important to understand that just about all medical records have to be completely accurate and extraordinarily specific.
 This is because even the smallest mistake can be lethal for a patient.

 Today’s cutting edge speech recognition devices and software are more advanced than their earlier primitive counterparts.
 They can eliminate almost all errors that are commonly associated with human to human transcription.

-Today, many hospitals are shifting to voice recognition technology to take care of most of their data entry procedures.
+Today, some of the largest hospitals are shifting to voice recognition technology to take care of most of their data entry procedures.
 This is mainly due to the benefits that this technology brings to the healthcare sector.
-The bottom line is that everyone – from patients to doctors – can benefit from the introduction of this technology in the healthcare sector.
+The bottom line is that everyone from patients to doctors can benefit from the introduction of this technology in the healthcare sector.